QIICR/DICOM4QI/docs/instructions/tr.md

 * demonstrate the 2D overlay of the track sets on the B0 series (if possible)
 * demonstrate several 3D perspectives (if possible)
+* demonstrate visualization of fractional anisotropy (FA) along the streamlines
 * demonstrate any other components of the user interface (e.g., presentation of the associated measurements, communication of the algorithm metadata).

 ## Write task